snibble/ingress_info/README.md

 Ingress_info
 ============

 Ingress_info is a ruby gem for managing information about Niantic Labs' Ingress ARG.
 In present form, it answers questions about cycles and checkpoints for game scoring.
 Longer-term, cell scores would be awesome, if I can figure out where to get them.
-I'm not particularly interested in this growing to cover things like portal infomration, agent information, etc.
+I'm not particularly interested in this growing to cover things like portal information, agent information, etc.

 ##Use